Our IP power solutions - Select the appropriate category

 Smart power solutions for increased energy efficiency

 According to a Bitkom study, the electricity costs of data centers in Germany rose by 20% between 2008 and 2014 alone.
 Due to the ever-increasing demand for data, energy requirements are growing accordingly.
+To put it plainly, there is no better time to invest in improving the energy efficiency of your data center and promote the sustainability of your operations.

 According to the same study, energy efficiency can be sustainably reduced by 30% through a metering feature in a IP power strip.
 Further, detailed metering enables consumer-based billing for electricity costs.
+Large data centers have electricity bills in the millions.
+Therefore, effective measures for improved energy efficiency in the data center pay for themselves within a very short time.

 Sustainable and effective solutions exist for the challenges described above: With GUDE’s intelligent switched and outlet-metered PDUs, you can analyze and optimally manage energy consumption in your data center.
 This also ensures an environmentally friendly cycle across the entire communication technology – keyword Green IT.
 A holistic view of energy efficiency in a data center is provided by the informative value Power Usage Effectiveness, also known as PUE.
 Source: Bitkom e.V.
 (2015).
 Energy efficiency in data centers.